neomundi-io/use-case-rico-observation-to-admissibility/README.md

 ## Runtime Integrity Control (RiCo)

-Runtime Integrity Control (RiCo) is a runtime constitutional governance architecture that determines admissibility immediately before consequential execution, enforces that determination at the Runtime Execution Boundary (REB), generates Governance Receipts, and enables independent Constitutional Replay.
+Runtime Integrity Control (RiCo) is a runtime constitutional governance architecture that determines **Admissibility** immediately before **Consequential Execution**, enforces that determination at the Runtime Execution Boundary (REB), generates **Governance Receipts**, and enables independent **Constitutional Replay**.

 ## Runtime Execution Boundary (REB)

-The Runtime Execution Boundary is the architectural enforcement point immediately preceding consequential execution where runtime admissibility is evaluated before execution is permitted to proceed.
+The Runtime Execution Boundary is the architectural enforcement point where RiCo performs **Admissibility Determination** immediately before **Consequential Execution**.

 ## NeoMundi

 NeoMundi provides observational runtime evidence that may be evaluated by RiCo.

-NeoMundi does **not** determine admissibility, authorize execution, or replace governance.
-Its role is to observe, preserve, and present runtime evidence capable of supporting governance evaluation.
+NeoMundi does **not** determine Admissibility, authorize execution, or replace governance.
+Its role is to observe, preserve, and present runtime evidence capable of supporting **RiCo Admissibility Determination**.

 ## CARE / REB